-In every business school, you will learn that the primary objective of the business is making money.
-But no one signifies the right method to make profit.
-Well, in lust to make more money, some people start to following unethical ways.
-There can be thousands of unethical ways, one such way is to steal competitor’s plan or idea and present it to the world, as their own.
-There are numerous big and small corporate houses present in the history, who had stolen their competitor’s idea.
-Due to this malpractice by the corporate houses, the term espionage was evolved.
-If you are wondering, what exactly ‘corporate espionage’ means, then let’s get familiar with term first.
+In every business school, you will learn that the primary objective of a business is to make money.
+However, no one signifies the right method to make a profit.
+Well, in greed to make more money, some people start to follow unethical ways.
+There can be thousands of unethical ways, one such way is to steal a competitor’s plan or idea and present it to the world, as their own.
+There are numerous big and small corporate houses present in history, that had stolen their competitor’s ideas.
+Due to this malpractice by the corporate houses, the term espionage evolved.
+If you are wondering, what exactly ‘corporate espionage’ means, then let’s get familiar with the term first.

 The dictionary meaning of corporate espionage, “Attempting to obtain trade secrets by dishonest means, as by telephone- or computer-tapping, infiltration of a competitor’s workforce, etc.“

-In the layman language, we can say that corporate espionage means spying on your competitor to gather their secret business information.
-There can be different means to spy, like tapping phone calls or hacking computer system, etc or even bribing their past and current employees to get competitor’s future roadmap.
-This practice is done by almost every Corporate establishment, the only difference is that some got caught in time and some super smart one become super rich on another person’s idea.
-So, today we are going to focus on the former one and read some amazing cases of the corporate espionage by 5 top corporates.
+In the layman's language, we can say that corporate espionage means spying on your competitor to gather their secret business information.
+There can be different means to spy, like tapping phone calls or hacking computer systems or even bribing their past and current employees to get competitor’s future roadmap.
+This practice is done by almost every corporate establishment, the only difference is that some got caught in time and some just don't, instead they become rich on another person’s idea.
+So, today we are going to focus on the former one and will talk about corporate espionage by 6 top companies.

 Unilever Vs Procter & Gamble